reMarkable/cobalt/README.md

 See the notes above about the flag `--cloud_project_prefix` and about creating a *personal_cluster.json* file.

+## Generating A Self-Signed TLS Certificate for Testing
+Above we discussed that the flag `--use_tls=true` may be passed to various commands when running Cobalt locally.
+This uses a TLS (key, cert) pair for the host name *localhost*.
+If you want to run clients locally but run the servers on a devel cluster on Google Container Engine (described below) then it is necessary to generate additional self-signed certificates using the IP address of the servers (Shuffler and Analyzer) in your devel cluster.
+You do this via the command

+`./cobaltb.py generate_cert --path-to-key=<path> --path-to-cert=<path> --ip_address=<address>`

+You must have openssl on your path.
+The key and cert will be written to the files specified and the cert will contain an "Alternate Name" field with the specified IP address.
+The openssl tool will also ask you to enter a CN (Common Name).
+If you would like to use the certificate to access a server using a name rather than an IP address then enter it there.
+Otherwise it doesn't matter what you use for the CN.

+The generated certificates may be used for two purposes:

+  * To run Cobalt locally using TLS but using a name other than `localhost` or using an IP address.
+  * To run the Cobalt clients (i.e. the test_app and the report_client) locally
+  but run the servers in your devel cluster on GKE (described below.)

+### Using the generated certificates on the client
+In order to use the generted certificates on the client you need to pass a few flags in addition to `--use_tls`:

+ * `--tls_root_certs=<path-to-cert>`.
+A self-signed server cert
+ may also be used as the root cert (a.k.a CA cert) on the client.
+ * `--shuffler_preferred_name=<name or ip>` and
+ `--report_master_preferred_name=<name or ip>`.
+The name or IP address in the cert must match the name or IP address used by the client in a request.

+ These flags may be passed to:
+ * `./cobaltb.py start test_app`
+ * `./cobaltb.py start report_client`
+ * `./cobaltb.py test --tests=e2e`

+### Using the generated certificates on servers running locally.
+In order to use the generated certificates on servers running locally (i.e. the Shuffler and the ReportMaster) you need to pass two flags in addition to `--use_tls`:

+ * `--tls_cert_file=<path-to-cert>`
+ * `--tls_key_file=<path-to-key>`

+These flags may be passed to:
+ * `./cobaltb.py start shuffler`
+ * `./cobaltb.py start report_master`
+ * `./cobaltb.py test --tests=e2e`

+### Using the generated certificates on servers running in your devel cluster
+In order to use the generated key and cert on the Shuffler and ReportMaster running in your devel cluster on GKE it is necessary to upload them using the command `./cobaltb.py deploy upload_certificate`.
+This is described in a later section.

 ## Google Container Engine (GKE)
 You can deploy the Shuffler, Analyzer Service and Report Master on Google